Vegan borscht is a vibrant, delicious, comforting red soup packed with vegetables and chickpeas.

 - In a stockpot, over medium-high heat, sweat onions and carrots in 3 tablespoons of vegetable stock until the onions have turned translucent and the carrots have released their colour.1 medium Onion, 2 litres Vegetable stock, 2 small Carrots

-- Add beetroot, potato and 5 more tablespoons of vegetable stock, stir until the beetroot has released colour and both the potatoes and beetroot have softened.1 large Beetroot, 2 large Potatoes, 2 litres Vegetable stock
+- Add beetroot, potato and 5 more tablespoons of vegetable stock, stir until the beetroot has released colour and both the potatoes and beetroot have softened.1 large Fresh beetroot bulb, 2 large Potatoes, 2 litres Vegetable stock

 - Add tomato paste.
 Stir and ensure all is coated.
 Add the remaining vegetable stock, bay leaves and cloves.
 Bring it to a boil, then turn the heat down to low-medium.
 Allow simmering for about 10 minutes.3 Bay leaves, 4 whole Cloves, 2 litres Vegetable stock, 3 tablespoons Tomato paste

 - Add cooked chickpeas, cabbage and soy sauce.
 Simmer for another 10 minutes.
-Turn heat off and stir through the lemon.
-Serve warm.⅛ head Green cabbage, 3 tablespoons Soy sauce, 1 cup Chickpeas, 1 medium Lemon
+Turn heat off and stir through the lemon, do a taste test, adjust salt if required.
+Serve warm.⅛ head Green cabbage, 3 tablespoons Soy sauce, 1 cup Chickpeas, 1 medium Lemon, 1 pinch Salt

 Video